 Clean Water Act.
 The Federal Water Pollution Control Act of 1972, as amended, ("Clean Water Act") and comparable state laws impose restrictions and strict controls regarding the discharge of pollutants, including hydrocarbon-bearing wastes, into state waters and waters of the United States.
 Pursuant to the Clean Water Act and similar state laws, a National Pollutant Discharge Elimination System, or state permit, or both, must be obtained to discharge pollutants into federal and state waters.
 In addition, the Clean Water Act and comparable state laws require that individual permits or coverage under general permits be obtained by subject facilities for discharges of storm water runoff.
 The Clean Water Act also prohibits the discharge of dredge and fill material in regulated waters, including wetlands, unless authorized by permit.
-In June 2015, the EPA and the United States Army Corps of Engineers ("USACE") published a final rule attempting to clarify the federal jurisdictional reach over waters of the United States, but legal challenges to this rule followed.
-The 2015 rule was stayed nationwide to determine whether federal district or appellate courts had jurisdiction to hear cases in the matter and, in January 2017, the United States Supreme Court agreed to hear the case.
-The EPA and USACE proposed a rulemaking in June 2017 to repeal the June 2015 rule, announced their intent to issue a new rule defining the Clean Water Act's jurisdiction, and published a proposed rule in November 2017 specifying that the contested May 2015 rule would not take effect until two years after the November 2017 proposed rule was finalized and published in the Federal Register.
-In January 2018, the United States Supreme Court issued a decision finding that jurisdiction resides with the federal district courts.
-Also in January 2018, the EPA and USACE finalized a rule that would delay applicability of the rule to two years from the rule's publication in the Federal Register.
-The EPA and USACE formally proposed a rule revising the definition of "waters of the United States" in December 2018.
-The proposed definition would substantially reduce the scope of waters that fall within the Clean Water Act's jurisdiction, in part by excluding ephemeral streams.
-The EPA and USACE had previously determined that ephemeral streams could potentially qualify as "waters of the United States," which would not be possible under the proposed definition.
-In January 2020, a new "waters of the United States" rule was finalized to replace the June 2015 rule.
-Under the final rule, the following four categories of waters would be defined as "waters of the United States": traditional navigable waters and territorial seas; perennial and intermittent tributaries to those waters; lakes, ponds and impoundments of jurisdictional waters; and wetlands adjacent to jurisdictional waters.
-Additional litigation and administrative proceedings are expected in the future.
-As a result of these developments, future implementation of the June 2015 rule or any replacement rule is uncertain at this time, but to the extent any rule expands the scope of the Clean Water Act's jurisdiction, our operations as well as our exploration and production customers' drilling programs could incur increased costs and delays with respect to obtaining permits for dredge and fill activities in wetland areas.
+In June 2015, the EPA and the USACE published a final rule attempting to clarify the federal jurisdictional reach over "waters of the United States" ("WOTUS"), but legal challenges to this rule followed.
+In January 2020, a new "waters of the United States" rule was finalized to replace the June 2015 rule, defining the following four categories of waters as WOTUS: traditional navigable waters and territorial seas; perennial and intermittent tributaries to those waters; lakes, ponds and impoundments of jurisdictional waters; and wetlands adjacent to jurisdictional waters.
+However, legal challenges to this rulemaking are ongoing, and it is possible that the Biden Administration could propose a broader interpretation of WOTUS.
+As a result of these developments, the scope of jurisdiction under the Clean Water Act is uncertain at this time, but to the extent any rule expands the scope of the Clean Water Act's jurisdiction, our operations as well as our exploration and production customers' drilling programs could incur increased costs and delays with respect to obtaining permits for dredge and fill activities in wetland areas.